beerjson/beerjson/adr/0004-format-version-numbering.md

 package release that changes no schema does not move it.
 Dependency bumps and tooling fixes never move it.

+The two are nonetheless kept aligned where they can be: the package's `MAJOR.MINOR` mirrors the format version, and its `PATCH` carries package-only changes such as dependency bumps.
+So `@beerjson/beerjson@3.0.x` implements format 3.0, which is the question five years of two competing numbers made hard to answer.
+If the package ever needs a breaking change the format does not have, the format takes a minor bump alongside it rather than the two desyncing.

 **It has exactly two components, `MAJOR.MINOR`.** Never `MAJOR.MINOR.PATCH`: a JSON number cannot carry three components, and a format has no meaningful patch level, since a change to what documents may contain is at least a minor.

-- **MAJOR** increments when a document valid against the previous version stops being valid: a property removed, a property's type changed, a new `required` entry, an enum value withdrawn.
+- **MAJOR** increments when a document valid against the previous version stops being valid (a property removed, a property's type changed, a new `required` entry, an enum value withdrawn), or when reading the schema demands work of implementers that a schema edit would not, such as changing JSON Schema draft.
 - **MINOR** increments when the format gains something without invalidating
   anything: a new optional property, a new enum value, a new type.
 Closing a type to unknown keys is a minor, because the keys it starts rejecting were